MicrosoftDocs/azure-docs-powershell/archive/docs-conceptual/azps-11.1.0/new-azureps-module-az.md

 > [!NOTE]
 > PowerShell 7.0.6 LTS, PowerShell 7.1.3, or higher is the recommended version of PowerShell for
-> use with the Azure Az PowerShell module on all platforms.
+> use with the Az PowerShell module on all platforms.

 The Az PowerShell module is based on the .NET Standard library and works with PowerShell 7 and later on all platforms including Windows, Linux, and macOS.
 It's also compatible with Windows PowerShell